Adapted from PC Liposomal Encapsulation Technology

 The Most Powerful Phospholipids

-Although the name phosphatidylcholine can be very intimidating the first few times that you see it, its inclusion in our discussion of liposomal encapsulation is essential if we are to fully appreciate the significance of LDT.
-In the future we will refer to phosphatidylcholine as PC.
+Although the name phosphatidylcholine can be very intimidating the first few times you see it, its inclusion in our discussion of liposomal encapsulation is essential if we are to fully appreciate the significance of LDT.
+Going forward, we will refer to phosphatidylcholine as PC.

 What is PC?